 sim_0002.usd and so on, each containing one frame of animation.
 In this case you could use

 sim_####.usd.
-Numeric substitution only happens if Loop count is turned on.
-See Loop count, Loop start, and Loop step below.
+Numeric substitution only happens if File sequence count is turned on.
+See File sequence count, File index start, and File index step below.

-For example, if you turn on Loop count and set Clip file to
+For example, if you turn on File sequence count and set Clip file or sequence to

 3, the node will try to load

 The number of frames for which this clip file is active.
-If the Clip file path matched multiple files through numeric substitution, each clip file will get this same duration.
+If the Clip file or sequence path matched multiple files through numeric substitution, each clip file will get this same duration.

-If you turn this on, the node evaluates the Clip path filename with numeric substitution this many times, starting the number at Loop start and increasing the number each time by Loop step.
+If you turn this on, the node evaluates the Clip file or sequence filename with numeric substitution this many times, starting the number at File index start and increasing the number each time by File index step.

-When Loop count is turned on, the node evaluates the Clip path multiple times with numeric substitution, starting at this number.
+When File sequence count is turned on, the node evaluates the Clip file or sequence multiple times with numeric substitution, starting at this number.

-When Loop count is turned on, the node evaluates the Clip path multiple times with numeric substitution, incrementing the number by this many each time.
+When File sequence count is turned on, the node evaluates the Clip file or sequence multiple times with numeric substitution, incrementing the number by this many each time.